minond/captainslog/README.md

 These allow us to take a log like `"Running, 5k 42min"` and get `distance = 5`, `distance_unit = k`, `exercise = Running`, `time = 42`, `time_unit = min` out
 of it.
+At this point we can start entering logs.

 #### Using the extracted data

-I need to spen some time writing this, but the tl;dw is that the extracted data is stored in a JSON field, and this lets us query it like we would any other column.
-In addition, there is an additional layer in between the user and the database that extracts a lot of the data section and access scoping.
-Included in this project is a `captainslog-repl` command which acts as a database client that processes the SQL the user inputs as a user-friendly form into SQL we can actually send to the database.
+Now that we have our Extractors set up and we're entering logs, we need a way to get that data...
+I need to spend some time writing this in more detail, but the tl;dw is that the extracted data is stored in a JSON field, and this lets us query it like we would any other column.
+In addition, there is a layer in between the user and the database that processes and scopes SQL queries to make writing them a lot easier.
 For example, instead of writing:

 ```sql
 select data #>> '{exercise}',